qwerty12/UselessStuff/iphone-top-ncursesw/README.md

 Top for iOS built against libncursesw
 ===========================================================================

-For some reason, under iOS 7, attempting to run any ncurses program linked against the "normal", non-Unicode version results in a "Error opening terminal" message.
+For some reason, under iOS 7, attempting to run any ncurses program that calls initscr() and is linked against the "normal", non-Unicode version results in a "Error opening terminal" message.
 I found linking the same program to the Unicode version, ncursesw, works for some reason.

 Since `top` is the only such program I use, here it is...